nmingaleev/nmingaleev/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 💼 &nbsp; Working as a Senior Frontend Developer at METRO.Digital.
+- 💼 &nbsp; Working as a Frontend Developer at AWS.
 - 🌱 &nbsp; Learning more about Architecture, Systems Design and Game Development.
 - ✍️ &nbsp; Write about Frontend on [Medium](https://nmingaleev.medium.com/).